andrea-calligaris/ff8-sounds-catalog/sound-information.md

 As soon as the doors start to open, you hear the chime sound.
 The door sound is played only when the doors close.

+### Zell's library girl side quest

+`67 draw_point_use`: played with the message "You began to understand 'her feelings'!"

 ### X-ATM092

 `2158 x-atm092_jump`: